billster45/ScienceCritAI/README.md

 ---

 ### [The Long-Term Benefits of High-Intensity Interval Training on Hippocampal Function in Older Adults](https://billster45.github.io/ScienceCritAI/Brain_aging_HIIT_summary_20240929_180102.html)
-**Why read this:** This paper is worth reading as it highlights the significant long-term cognitive benefits of high-intensity interval training (HIIT) on hippocampal function in older adults.
-The findings indicate that HIIT not only improves spatial learning and memory but also offers lasting protective effects against age-related cognitive decline, which is crucial for maintaining independence and quality of life in the aging population.
+**Why read this:** This paper is worth reading as it highlights the significant long-term cognitive benefits of high-intensity interval training (HIIT) on hippocampal function in older adults, particularly in enhancing spatial learning and memory.
+The findings suggest that HIIT not only improves cognitive performance during the training period but also offers lasting protective effects against age-related cognitive decline, which is crucial for maintaining independence and quality of life in the aging population.

 **Date:** 2024-09-29